Skip to content

 Lease renewal workflow

-90 days before lease end: - Tenant gets a renewal prompt (via email + WhatsApp). - They can accept renewal, propose changes, or initiate move-out. - Negotiate the new terms inside the messaging module. - Sign the new lease (digital signature or upload).
+90 days before lease end: - Tenant gets a renewal prompt (via email + push). - They can accept renewal, propose changes, or initiate move-out. - Negotiate the new terms inside the messaging module. - Sign the new lease (digital signature or upload).

 Move-out workflow